HenrikBiscuit/Gran-Ornament/README.md

 Gran Ornament is **source-available for non-commercial use**.
 You're welcome to build one for yourself, as a gift, or with a school or makerspace, and to share improvements.

 **Selling it requires permission.** That covers selling assembled ornaments, kits, or boards made from these files.
-Get in touch at *your@email.dk* and we'll work something out.
+Get in touch at *henrik@smitt.dk* and we'll work something out.

 | What | Licence |
 |---|---|